FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 ![Data Cleaning DAG](https://raw.githubusercontent.com/FredrikBakken/udacity_data-engineering/master/assets/imgs/data-cleaner.png)

 1. **check_if_cleaned** | Checks the status of the cleaning process by looking at what dataset directories that exist and pushes the corresponding `status_code` to xcom.
-If only the cleaned dataset directory exist, then the `status_code` is set to `1`, and if only the raw dataset directory exist, then the `status_code` is set to `0`.
+If only the cleaned dataset directory exist, then the `status_code` is set to `1`, and if both cleaned and raw, or only the raw dataset directory exist, then the `status_code` is set to `0`.
-2. **remove_honeypot_captures** | If the `status_code != 1`, then the honeypot sub-directories in the raw dataset directory are removed.
+2. **remove_honeypot_captures** | Removes the honeypot sub-directories from the raw dataset.
-3. **remove_commented_lines** | If the `status_code != 1`, then the commented lines (starts with #) in each file of the raw dataset are removed.
+3. **remove_commented_lines** | Removes the commented lines (starts with #) from the raw dataset.
-4. **clean_the_dataset** | If the `status_code != 1`, then [Apache Spark](https://spark.apache.org/) is used to extract each file in the raw dataset one at a time (to avoid extensive disk space usage of more than 100GB) into a DataFrame.
-It also applies some simple manipulation of the data by organizing the label information into new columns and adding columns for year, month, and day.
-Therefter it writes (appends) the results by repartitioning the by day into the cleaned `iot-23`-directory.
-At the end of each loop, it deleted the corresponding raw dataset file.
+4. **clean_the_dataset** | Dataset is cleaned by using [Apache Spark](https://spark.apache.org/).
+Each file in the raw dataset is extracted one at a time with a `for`-loop (optimized to avoid extensive disk space usage of more than 100GB) into a DataFrame.
+The DataFrame is then updated by applying simple manipulations of the data, labelling information is added to new columns and columns for year, month, and day are also added.
+Once the lazy evaluation functions are defined, the DataFrame is repartitioned by using the new date columns and written (appended) into the cleaned `iot-23`-directory.
+Finally, the raw dataset file processed in each loop is deleted.
-5. **remove_raw_dataset** | Cleaning is finished by deleting the directory structure of the original raw dataset.
+5. **remove_raw_dataset** | Cleaning is finalized by deleting the directory structure of the original raw dataset.

 The data found in the MaxMind datasets does not need further cleaning.

 # Step 3 | Define the Data Model

 ## Data Model
+The data model that is used for this project is a snowflake schema, since *City Blocks* contains two geoname IDs for each row towards different locations.
+Had there only been a single geoname ID, then a star schema would have been the best approach.

 ![Data Model](https://raw.githubusercontent.com/FredrikBakken/udacity_data-engineering/master/assets/imgs/data-model.png)

 ## Data Pipeline